caglarosman/OnlineBookStore/README.md

 contains, finding its own specific SQL type with the help of polymorphism and running its functions.

+# Note: This study was done with teammates.

 Thank you for reading...